Nashi (Russian youth movement): Beliefs and goals

 The leader of the former movement Walking Together, Yakemenko, said in 2005 that the goal of the new movement, Nashi, was to put an end to the "anti-Fatherland union of oligarchs, anti-Semites, Nazis, and liberals."
-Several Moscow newspapers suggested the goal of the group is actually a bit more specific: to eventually replace the party of power, United Russia.
-Not all of its goals are politically motivated however.
-Nashi organizes voluntary work in orphanages and old people's homes, and helps restore churches and war memorials.
-It also pickets shops accused of selling alcohol and cigarettes to minors, and campaigns against racial intolerance.
+Several Moscow newspapers suggested the goal of the group was, in fact, to eventually replace the party of power, United Russia.
+Not all of its goals were overtly political.
+Nashi organized voluntary work in orphanages and old people's homes, and helped restore churches and war memorials.
+It also picketed shops accused of selling alcohol and cigarettes to minors, and campaigned against racial intolerance.

 Sergei Markov, a Kremlin adviser, stated in 2005 that Nashi "[wants] Russia to be a modern, strong and free country... their ideology is clear: it is modernization of the country and preservation of its sovereignty with that."

-One of the movement's main goals is preventing the introduction of foreign control in Russia.
+One of the movement's main stated goals was preventing foreign control of Russia.
 Russian newspaper Moskovskij Komsomolets quoted Yakemenko as saying that "organizations in Russia are growing, on the basis of which the U.S. will create groups analogous to Serbia's Otpor!, Georgia's Kmara, or Ukraine's PORA.
 These groups are Eduard Limonov's National Bolshevik Party and Avant Garde Red Youth."
 Yakemenko feared that the Russia's fate may be similar to that of Ukraine which he said "was a Russian colony and now it is an American colony."